Petersham Lease Extension - Free Consultation

 Top reasons for lease extension now:

-It is generally considered that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement